Steyr HS .50: Al-Ghoul

-Named after the Hamas engineer and senior operative Adnan al-Ghoul, Is an upgraded variant of the original Steyr HS.50 sniper, It is a Palestinian-made sniper used and manufactured by the Al-Qassam Brigades.
-One of the world’s longest sniper rifles with a length of 2 meters, it differs from the typical model as it uses 14.5mm and 12.7mm caliber ammunition and has an effective range of 2000 meters, 500 meters greater than the original Steyr.
+Named after the Hamas engineer and senior operative Adnan al-Ghoul, the Al-Ghoul is an upgraded variant of the original Steyr HS .50 rifle manufactured in Palestine by the Al-Qassam Brigades.
+With a length of over 1.5 meters, it measures as one of the world’s longest sniper rifles, and has variants chambered for 14.5mm and 12.7mm caliber ammunition.
+The rifle has a reported effective range of 2000 meters, 500 meters greater than the original Steyr.
 Hamas first used this rifle in the 2014 Gaza war.
 The group also stated that these rifles are “evidence of the distinction of its military industries”.